Get Your Child on TV This Fall

 Onboard your minor with Central Casting

-To onboard with Central Casting, you must bring your minor and their required Form I-9 documentation to your reserved Talent Onboarding session.
+To onboard with Central Casting, your minor must have the required Form I-9 documentation .
 This is a crucial step in the onboarding process; we cannot onboard your minor without these documents.

 Per federal law, minors are required to either present one original unexpired List A document or an original unexpired List B and List C document combination.
 If presenting a List B document to an employer that participates in E-Verify (Central Casting), the employer can only see/use a List B document that includes a non-detachable photo of the minor.